 What is new?

-According to Microsoft, the Soft Assurance customer will be able to add one passive SQL Server instance as a failover server and the other two for disaster recovery purposes (a total of three passive instances).
+The SA customer will be able to add one passive SQL Server instance as a failover server and the other two for disaster recovery purposes (a total of three passive instances).

-All these instances may run on a separate server.
+Applying to all supported versions of SQL Server and both Enterprise and Standard editions, all these instances may run on a separate server.

 Figure 1- Software Assurance (SA) Benefits for SQL Server.